RDFLib/prez/docs/2026-05-18-search-performance-release-notes.md

 - `text/turtle` dropped from roughly `4-8s` to roughly `0.6-1.0s`
 - warm `text/anot+turtle` dropped from roughly `5-7s` to roughly `0.8-1.1s`

-## Logging Policy
+## Temporary Performance Logging

+Performance observations are currently emitted as structured application logs.
+They are temporary migration inputs for future spans and metrics, not OpenTelemetry telemetry or permanent metrics.
+Prez writes logs to stdout at the configured `LOG_LEVEL` (`INFO` by default); detailed performance events logged at `DEBUG` require `LOG_LEVEL=DEBUG`. `LOG_FORMAT=console` is the human-readable default; `LOG_FORMAT=json` emits one JSON object per line and preserves structured attribute types.
+Neither output schema has a compatibility guarantee.

-Performance metrics are emitted as structured JSON application logs.
-The key events used to diagnose production behavior are:
+The key event names available for diagnosing production behavior are:

 - `request.complete`
   - full request timing, chunk count, first/final body timing